tradle/bootstrap-example/README.md

 ## Troubleshooting

 By default, this setup runs on Bitcoin Testnet 3.
-The built-in wallet will charge at birth, but after putting the Three Musketeers on chain, you may see:
+The built-in wallet will charge at birth, but while putting the Three Musketeers on chain, you may see:

 ```json
 {